websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

 Redundant note above

-### Liferay DXP/CE 7.2: Install the Liferay Connector to Elasticsearch 7
+### Liferay CE/DXP 7.2: Install the Liferay Connector to Elasticsearch 7

-On Liferay DXP 7.2, the bundled connector application and APIs are for Elasticsearch 6 and must be disabled to install the connector for Elasticsearch 7.
+On Liferay CE/DXP 7.2, the bundled connector application and APIs are for Elasticsearch 6 and must be disabled to install the connector for Elasticsearch 7.
 Create a file called

 ```
 com.liferay.portal.bundle.blacklist.internal.BundleBlacklistConfiguration.config